-Variances may be granted in writing by the DRB only in accordance with all the criteria in 24 V.S.A. § 4469 after a public hearing noticed in accordance with 24 V.S.A. § 4464.
+Variances may be granted in writing by the Board of Adjustment only in accordance with all the criteria in 24 V.S.A. § 4469 after a public hearing noticed in accordance with 24 V.S.A. § 4464.
 If the proposed development is located within any Flood Hazard Area, the proposal shall comply with 44 C.F.R. § 60.6.
 Any variance issued in the Flood Hazard Area shall not increase flood heights and shall inform the applicant in writing over the signature of a community official that the issuance of a variance to construct a structure below the BFE increases risk to life and property and will result in increased flood insurance premiums up to amounts as high as \$25 for \$100 of coverage.
 Such notification shall be maintained with a record of all variance actions.
+Within 15 days of issuance, a member of the Board of Adjustment shall: